gregorias/anki-code-highlighter/README.md

 ### Testing

-Run `testall` to run mypy and unit tests.
+1. Run unit tests and mypy with `testall`.
+2. Test supported Anki versions by packaging the plugin and importing the plugin into the lowest and the newest support Anki.

 ### Distribution